aymgal/COOLEST/README.md

 ## Contributing to the COOLEST standard

-All types of feedback, feature proposals and contributions are highly encouraged and valued!
+We encourage and highly value All types of feedback, feature proposals and contributions from the whole lensing community.
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information about contributing to the project.

 ## Original contributors